shipth-is/cli/README.md

 ## `shipthis apple certificate status`

-Displays the status of the certificates in your Apple account.
+Displays the status of the iOS Distribution certificates in your Apple and Shipthis accounts.
 These are used to sign all of your iOS apps.

 ```
 USAGE